HyVIC: A Metric-Driven Spatio-Spectral Hyperspectral Image Compression Architecture Based on Variational Autoencoders: Experimental Results

 \section{Experimental Results}

-To assess the performance of the proposed \ac{ours} model, we carried out different kinds of experiments in order to: \begin{enumerate*}[1)] \item conduct an ablation study of \ac{ours} while jointly performing metric-driven hyperparameter selection; \item compare \ac{ours} with the state of the art; and \item analyze the reconstruction results with respect to spatial and spectral reconstruction fidelity. \end{enumerate*}
+To assess the performance of the proposed \ac{ours} model, we carried out different kinds of experiments in order to: \begin{enumerate*}[1)] \item conduct an ablation study of \ac{ours} while jointly performing metric-driven hyperparameter selection; \item compare \ac{ours} with the state of the art in terms of {\ac{rd}} performance and computational complexity; and \item analyze the reconstruction results with respect to spatial and spectral reconstruction fidelity, as well as their impact on downstream task performance. \end{enumerate*}